 Best Day Trips From Budapest Tip From: Chrissie & Steve, Inspirational Discoveries

 Day Trips From Budapest – Bratislava Slovakia

 The capital of Slovakia, Bratislava is very close to Budapest, and only 161 km, making it a good day trip option.
 Plus, it is very easy to reach by train or a bus.
 The train takes under three hours, depart every two hours, and costs €17.50.
 The bus departs two times a day at 9:30 or 15:30 and coast €16.00.

 Bratislava is a cute city, with old classic buildings, full of souvenir shops and cool statues all around the city.
 It’s quite pleasant to walk around the streets and try to discover new statues.
 The city also has a fantastic variety of restaurants with delicious and cheap food.

 Bratislava’s main attractions are the Blue Church, Bratislava Castle and St. Martin’s Cathedral.
 Given their close proximity to on another, you can visit them all in one day.
 Altogether Bratislava is a very pleasant day trip from Budapest.

 Best Day Trips From Budapest Tip From: Jorge, Travel Drafts

-Many people who visit Budapest come for the thriving atmosphere that the capital generates with its amazing nightlife, historical sites and cool neighbourhoods to explore.
+Many people who visit Budapest come for the thriving atmosphere that the capital generates with its amazing nightlife, historical sites and cool neighborhoods to explore.
 Budapest is, however, also closely located to some amazing nature.
-This makes a day trip to the town of Visegrad a great alternative day out if you’re travelling to Budapest.
+This makes a day trip from Budapest to the town of Visegrad a great alternative day out if you’re visiting Hungary’s capital city.